If you have any queries with regard to the FUSE Programme, do not hesitate to contact us at:

 James O’Higgins Norman

 James O’Higgins Norman is a clinical sociologist with interests in school bullying, cyberbullying and online safety.
-He is a Professor of Sociology and holds the prestigious UNESCO Chair on Tackling Bullying in Schools and Cyberspace at Dublin City University, where he is also Director of the National Anti-Bullying Research and Resource Centre.
+He is a Professor of Sociology and holds the prestigious UNESCO Chair on Tackling Bullying in Schools and Cyberspace at Dublin City University, where he is also Director of the National Anti-Bullying Centre.
 James is a co-founding Editor-inChief of the International Journal on Bullying Prevention and in 2019 he was Chair of the World Anti-Bullying Forum.
 He is widely consulted by the media and Government on educational and social issues and in 2018 he was appointed as a member of the Government of Ireland’s National Advisory Council on Online Safety.
 He has also led a number of large scale national and international funded research projects on bullying, cyberbullying, and migration.

 Education Project Co-Ordinator

 Angela works on the FUSE team as an Education Officer sharing responsibility for development of training and engagement with schools.
 Prior to joining the FUSE team, Angela provided support for a number of projects in the Centre including those focused on preventing bullying against Roma and ethnic minorities in schools in Ireland and Cyprus, gender and violence education in primary schools, and another on the use of AI as a mechanism for preventing cyberbullying and online harassment against young people.